Students will look at various types of artwork, share their own works and put together a virtual art newsletter to be shared with the school via MyLS.

 Model United Nations Club

-The music club is open to students who love, create or live for music.
-Our goal is to celebrate, educate, support, inspire, create, listen to and express our love of the spirit of music.
+The music club is open those who love, create or live for music.
+Celebrate, educate, support, inspire, create, listen to and express your love of the spirit of music.